nearai/nearai/docs/agents.md

 1. Interact with the agent using the chat interface

 Note:
-1. Streaming is currently unavailable through the AI Hub
+1. Streaming agent chat is not yet available through the AI Hub.
 2. Messages will be stored and managed through the `env.list_messages()` method.
 For example, to log an output shown in the chat, you would call in the `agents.py` file:
 ```
 env.add_message("agent", "Agent response here")